 Blackjack Strategy Chart

-How to Read blackjack charts
+How to Read Basic Blackjack Strategy Card

 Below is one of the versions of the strategy chart blackjack.
 There are many of them but the main difference is usually in the styling while the content is the same.
 Since different blackjack versions have specific rules, you’ll find different tables if there’s an additional rule.